Ski patrol: Fédération internationale des patrouilles de ski

 The Fédération internationale des patrouilles de ski (FIPS) is the international organisation representing ski patrol and associated ski safety organisations with membership from throughout the world.
 These patrol and safety organisations comprise full-time and volunteer ski patrollers, doctors, lawyers, engineers, technicians, ski equipment instructors, and ski area managers, who are involved in the multi-disciplinary activities of ski patrolling and safety.

 Member countries of FIPS are Australia, Argentina, Canada, Chile, Finland, France, Italy, Japan, Korea, New Zealand, Norway, Romania, Russia, Scotland (UK), Serbia, Sweden, Switzerland, USA.
-In addition, there a number of Associate Members who are non-national organisations.
+In addition, there are a number of Associate Members who are non-national organisations.

 The concept of FIPS can be traced back prior to 1979 when the first meeting was held in Calgary, Canada.
 Although there were many ski patrols in existence at that time, there was very little communication between them.
 Patrollers who had the opportunity to ski in other countries noticed differences and some commonality in procedures and standards relative to their own.
 In addition, accident prevention programmes were being implemented in some countries but not in others.
 A number of countries did not have a national ski patrol organisation.

 FIPS was created as the world forum for ski patrollers to meet, exchange ideas and compare the latest in patrol techniques on a regular basis.
 FIPS is supported by national patrol organisations to provide the necessary input and to offer potential solutions to patrolling issues.
 To enable this collaboration FIPS holds a congress every two years in a location of a member nation.

 FIPS exists due to the combined efforts of interested patrollers, individual ski patrols and national patrol organisations.
 FIPS seeks to improve the effectiveness of ski patrolling and, in turn, benefit the snow sports public.
 Over the years FIPS has initiated a number of specific projects of interest to patrollers: